Maercoli/1-Excel_Advanced-Kickstarter/README.md

 ## Project goal & actions

-This project is trying to uncover some market trends.
-Using the Excel table provided, I modified and analyzed the data of 4,000 past Kickstarter projects attempting to figure out market trends.
+Using the Excel table provided, I modified and analyzed the data of 4,000 past Kickstarter projects attempting to uncover some market trends.

 ### Background